anthonymilazzo/secrettool/README.md

 * Secret names in your manifest are spelled correctly
 * All secrets in your manifest exist and have been created in the secrets management platform
 * Values have been set for each secret
+* Ensure secrets are created for every environment

 ## Interactive & Consistent
 Why not use the native CLI to manage secrets? secrettool offers an interactive, simplified means to manage secrets with helpful interactive prompts.
 It also enforces consistency to ensure that all secrets created with the utility follow the same naming convention & access controls making for a clean, organized secrets management experience for everyone!